lfender6445/theme_bandit/README.md

 Enjoy rapid prototyping with theme bandit :heart:

+Wordpress themes are beautiful!
+Now you can easily convert your favorite wordpress themes to a small ruby app.

-Convert any site template (Wordpress, Joomla, HTML) into a small and simple sinatra rack application.
+This gem converts any site template (Wordpress, Joomla, HTML) into a small and simple sinatra rack application, handling all of the JS and CSS for you.

 Usage from the command line: `bandit`
 - Select a url to download